 Icon Records.
 David is listening to the final mix of "Precious" with a hopeless, dazed expression.
 Serge, on the other hand, is totally into the song.
 He's thrilled with the final mix and excitedly tells David it has platinum written all over it.
 He reminds David that they're meeting with Curtis Bray the following day...but David is getting very worried that Curtis will hate the song - as well he should be.
 Serge, however, is confident that the boss is going to love it.

 The Peach Pit.
-Steve admonishes Brandon for not telling him how serious his gambling debts have become.
-A shame-faced Brandon says he didn't want anyone to know.
+Steve admonishes Brandon for not telling him how serious his gambling debts have become, and a shame-faced Brandon says he didn't want anyone to know.
 Steve suggests telling Papa Walsh, but Brandon refuses to break down and do that...not after lying to him for so long.
 Brandon admits that he was totally out of control with Jeff, and he's very glad that Steve came along when he did.
 He asks Steve if he could ask Samantha to shell out some extra cash to help him pay off Duke, but Steve tells him that she put the brakes on that kind of thing a long time ago.
 Plus, he's already spent most of his undeserved allowance this month, so there's no way she'd ever give him any more cash.
 Brandon is frightened what Duke and his thug Tony are going to do to him.

 Ahn-drea begs Gil to consider accepting Dylan in his AP English class, now that he's suddenly committed to turning his academic life around.
 Gil is reluctant, but agrees to go into the hall to talk to him.
 He tells Dylan he'll talk to Mrs. Teasley about admitting him to his class, but first he has to agree to the conditions, which are: a) he can't cut class b) he has to do the work, and c) he'll think.
 Dylan confirms that he'll try his best to do all three.